 Schengen member states are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
-EU countries, Great Britain and Ireland have not signed the Schengen contract.
+Great Britain, Ireland, Croatia, Cyprus, Bulgaria and Romania have not signed the Schengen contract.

 Visa Code (810/2009/EC) is applied in all Schengen countries when processing and deciding Schengen visas.
 Visa Code is a Regulation of the European Parliament and the Council.

-US citizens do not need to obtain a visa if they stay in Finland less than 90 days within 180 days.
+US citizens do not need to obtain a visa if they stay in Finland less than 90 days within 180 days, but their passport should be valid for a minimum of three months after the journey.
 When staying in Finland for a longer period of time, a residence permit which is issued by Finnish Immigration Service is required (see Residence permits).

 If you are a foreign national requiring a visa, you must have one when entering to the Schengen area.
 If you would normally need a visa but have a valid residence permit in one of Schengen countries, you do not need a visa to enter another Schengen country.